Student Health Service, Department of Health, The Government of the Hong Kong Special Administrative Region

 (2) Accept yourself

-• record your good deeds, give yourself a hearty cheer and build up a positive self-image
+• recording good deeds, giving ourselves a hearty cheer and building up a positive self-image

 (3) Accept other people